mrismanaziz/Reforestation/README.md

-## A woman is on trial for beating her husband to death with his guitar collection.
-Judge says, ‘First offender?’
-She says, ‘No, first a Gibson!
-Then a Fender!’
+## What did celery say when he broke up with his girlfriend?
+She wasn't right for me, so I really don't carrot all.